Stephanie Patterson, DVM, CCRT, CVA, CVPP

 Patient Coordinator & Therapy Assistant

 Doreen is originally from Massachusetts but has lived in Virginia Beach since 1961.
-Her professional background is in Family Medicine as well as working with children with Autism.
-When the opportunity arose to come to work at P.A.W.S.
-For Rehabilitation she jumped at the chance.
-In her own words: “Having been part of the P.A.W.S. family as a client I felt this would be the dream job working with dogs and their awesome owners.”
-When she is not at PAWS, she enjoys gardening, biking, baking and hanging out with her husband Steven.
+Her professional background is in Family Medicine as well as working with children with autism.
+When the opportunity arose to come to work at PAWS, she jumped at the chance.
+In her own words, “Having been part of the PAWS family as a client, I felt this would be the dream job working with dogs and their awesome owners.”.
+When she is not at PAWS, she enjoys gardening, biking, baking, and hanging out with her husband Steven.

 Physical Therapy Assistant

-Krickett is a Physical Therapist Assistant working primarily for Wardell Orthopedics in Suffolk.
-She has been a PTA for 8 years in an orthopedic out-patient setting.
-Through continuing education and amazing mentors, she has learned how to perform Myofascial Release and other manual techniques to improve function, relieving pain.
-With the combination of classes and gifted hands, she has been able to relieve pain not only for people, but dogs too!
+Krickett is a Physical Therapy Assistant primarily working at Thrive Proactive Health at Market Square, Virginia Beach.
+She has been a licensed PTA for 11 years in an orthopedic out-patient setting.
+With a combination of classes, amazing mentors and gifted hands, she has learned how to perform myofascial release and other manual therapy techniques to improve function and relieve pain not only for people, but for pets too!
+In her spare time, Krickett loves to surf, garden and stay involved in her church community.